Building Your Information Architecture

 Step 4: Using the dropdown list called Relationship*, select the Relationship Type that you would like to use as part of this property.
 (The * indicates that it is mandatory.)

-• If you have not already created a relevant Relationship Type in advance, you can create one at this stage by clicking the Add Relationship Type button at the bottom of the screen.
-When you click the button, a pop-up will appear where you can directly label and create a TRelationship Type.
+If you have not already created a relevant Relationship Type in advance, you can create one at this stage by clicking the Add relationship type button at the bottom of the screen.
+When you click the button, a pop-up will appear where you can directly label and create a Relationship Type.
 Once you click Save, the new Relationship Type will appear in the Relationship dropdown.

 Step 6: Review the other options for the property as explained previously in this chapter, such as “Use as filter” or “Hide label”.
 When you have finished, click Save.